AaronPB/ros_mppt/README.md

 ## Documentation
 ### MPPT ROS WIKI
-In progress :)

  - [[WIKI] ros_mppt](http://wiki.ros.org/ros_mppt)

 ### My other repositories for MPPT data management
 #### VE Direct MPPT data reader
-Visit this repository if you are looking for a ve-direct protocol registration into a file (in this case, a .xls file)
+Visit this repository if you are looking for a ve-direct protocol registration into a file (in this case, in a .xls file)

  - [[Github] VE.Direct MPPT reader](https://github.com/AaronPB/vemppt_reader)